Camping In Malta is an adventurous albeit frustrating endeavour. Let me try to take some of the frustration out of your camping trip to Malta!

 Some people suggest getting a boat round to St Marija bay for better access to the campsite but I think it’s easier just to walk from the Blue Lagoon.

-When we were there, the campsite was half full with semi-permanent setups hogging all of the shady plots under the trees.
-I fully expect that to be your experience also.
+When we were there, the campsite was half full with semi-permanent setups on all of the shady plots under the trees.
 However, there was plenty of space to set up your equipment without shade.

 Please put your rubbish in the bins provided.
 Comino is becoming a dumping ground for straws, pineapples and other rubbish and it is only a matter of time before stricter regulations come in.
 Don’t be a part of the problem.